Skip to main content

 Send a dynamic query

 The example request runs a read query that counts User nodes.
-Pass --compact to print on a single line, or --warm to populate caches without printing a response body.
+Pass --compact to print on a single line, or --warm to populate caches.
+A standalone local warm read prints its normal response; Helix Cloud fanout returns no body.

 5